 One of the best types of locks you can purchase to keep your bicycle secure is a u-lock.
 U-locks are sturdy, functional, and great at frustrating thieves.

-As a bike commuter you’ll want to be able to ride around town with your u-lock.
-Some people store their u-lock in panniers or a backpack, but many choose to attach the u-lock onto their bike.
+As a bike commuter, you’ll want to be able to ride around town with your u-lock.
+Some people store their u-lock in panniers or a backpack, but many choose to attach the u-lock to their bike.

 In this article, I will review the best u-lock bike mounts on the market so that you can easily carry your u-lock on your bicycle.